-Before Jennifer Lawrence became an Oscar-winning actress, before Alexa Chung was the style influencer she is today, before Cara Delevingne took the modeling world— and then Hollywood—by storm, they were on the Who What Wear radar.
+Before Jennifer Lawrence became an Oscar-winning actress, before Alexa Chung was the style influencer she is today, before Cara Delevingne took the modelling world— and then Hollywood—by storm, they were on the Who What Wear radar.
 Covering fresh talent on the rise is practically in our DNA.
 So who’s going to be the next big household name, the next It girl to infiltrate the fashion industry?
 We’re betting on these four ladies.

 Skyler Samuels (Scream Queens)